pynapple-org/pynapple/doc/user_guide/07_decoding.md

 )
 ```

-We can display the tuning curves of each neuron
+We can again display the tuning curve of each neuron:

 ```{code-cell} ipython3
 :tags: [hide-input]